samwich/100DaysOfSwiftUI/notes.md

     - don't set the background to white until the horizontal offset is zero
     - I made cardColor a computed property on CardView.
 I wonder if that could have a performance impact compared to making it a modifier, as suggested.
 - For a harder challenge: when the users gets an answer wrong, add that card goes back into the array so the user can try it again.
 Doing this successfully means rethinking the `ForEach` loop, because relying on simple integers isn’t enough – your cards need to be uniquely identifiable.
+    - pass CardView both removal and retry closures.
+    - The ForEach loop identifies cards by index.
+When the underlying array changes, the indices don't.
+The faces of the cards change to reflect the new underlying array, rather than the cards moving around to follow the values in the array.
+That's why Card needs to have a persistent identifier.
+The HWS solution suggests using `Identifiable` and then looking up the index for each element as they're iterated.
+Then suggests using enumerated(), which is like Ruby's each_with_index.
+    - Some combination of `ForEach` and `enumerated()` wants the Card to be `Hashable`
+    - destructuring the enumerated element into `(index, card)` makes it so we don't have to rewrite how we access data inside the loop.
+This is less cluttered and makes the diff simpler.

 Still thirsty for more?
 Try upgrading our loading and saving code in two ways: